 The Marmot Basin, Jasper’s ski field is a 25-30 minute ride from Jasper itself and plays host to some of the best skiing in the state.
 A gentler resort than some of Alberta’s other ski areas.
 Marmot Basin’s remote location gives it an abundance of incredible scenery accessible to beginner or intermediate skiers.
 Try the Eagle Ridge Chair up the mountain for some of the best views back down the valley.

-To find out more about the best ski resorts in Alberta, speak to our experts on 0207 471 7700.
+That concludes our list of the best places to ski in Alberta.
+To find out more about the best ski resorts in Alberta and to understand more about the skiing on offer, speak to our experts on 0207 471 7700.